subhasree2/Sudoku-Solver/README.md

 ### Features :
 * Creates Easy , Average and Hard sudoku boards dynamically using the random module.
 * Sudoku can be solved either by the user or can be done automatically.

-### Requirements :
-* Pygame Module (Pygame is a cross-platform set of Python modules which is used to create video games)
-* Pygame_widgets (A helper module for common widgets that may be required in developing applications with Pygame)
-* Random (The random module is a built-in module to generate the pseudo-random variables)

 ### Working :
 <br>